-If you are unfortunate enough to be made redundant, there are a number of things you will need to consider - to help soften the financial blow, to find financial support if you need it and to make sure you get back on your feet as soon as possible:
+If you are unfortunate enough to be made redundant, there are several things you need to consider - to help soften the financial blow.
+This includes where you can find financial support if you need it and how to make sure you get back on your feet as soon as possible:

 If you are having serious problems paying your mortgage, there is help available from the government.